pradeepjindal/nse-insights-2020/README.md

 # nse-insights-2020
-nse data processing from new nse sight year 2020
+nse data processing from new nse website year 2020